Lessons Learned

 Before class homework description:

-We will have a little competition in class to see whose specific cards you would like to trade for the most.
-Each student/player will have to ask for and review a trading card from as many classmates as possible on all the topics listed below.
-When we meet and have our trading session, each student will be allowed to ask for 7 cards in total from other players.
-You will also write down on your personal scorecard how well you know each topic and who has the best card for each topic.
+Trading History Cards: You are to research and write information about the following topics on small index-style cards.
+Some have been covered in your presentations, so this will be reviewed.
+Try to find a paper that is a little thicker than regular paper.
+On one side, you write the topic in large letters; on the other, you are to answer the following key questions: What/Who?
+When?
+Why Important?
+Any Connections to other key topics, events, or persons?
+Your cards cannot be any larger than 9 cm by 9 cm.
+Do include a drawing, map, etc., if you can. 🙂 We will have a little competition in class to see whose specific cards you want to trade for the most.
+Each student/player must request and review a trading card from as many classmates as possible on all the topics listed below.
+When we meet and have our trading session, each student will be allowed to ask for seven cards in total from other players.
+You will also write down how well you know each topic on your scorecard and who has the best card for each topic.
 We will count how many requests the top players have at the end of the game.

 In Class:

-Trading History Cards: You are to have your cards ready with the listing of the topics on one side and on the other side you are to answer the following key questions: What/Who?, When?, Why Important? and Any Connections to other key topics, events, or persons?
-You are to use your Score Card handout to walk around and ask as many players as you can to see some of their trading cards.
-You must see cards for all the topics listed on your Score Card and you are to not see more than two cards from one player.
-We will have a little competition to see whose specific cards you would like to trade for the most.
-Each student/player will be allowed to ask for 7 cards in total from other players.
-You are to tear off a request strip from the second page of your handout and give it to the person whose card you want.
-Go to your Score Card to write down the name of the person you requested the card from listing his/her name in the “Golden Glover” column.
-Even after you hand out all 7 of your requests, continue to list the name of the player who did the best job for each topic.
-We will count how many requests the top players have at the end of the game to see who the top three players were.
-And at the end of the activity, take a few moments to self assess.
-Are you “hitting” above .300 signifying that you really know the topic or are you batting below .300 which means you need to do some more work to understand the topic?
+Trading History Cards: You are to have your cards ready with the listing of the topics on one side, and on the other side, you are to answer the following key questions: What/Who?
+When?
+Why Important?
+Any Connections to other key topics, events, or persons?
+It would help if you used your Score Card handout to walk around and ask as many players as possible to see some of their trading cards.
+You must see cards for all the topics listed on your Score Card, and you are not to see more than two cards from one player.
+We will have a competition to see whose specific cards you would like to trade for the most.
+Each student/player can ask for seven cards from other players.
+You are to remove a request strip from the second page of your handout and give it to the person whose card you want.

 Voice Recording (Instructional Strategy)

 I have written in a few venues about using voice recording software like Audacity or GarageBand to support learning.
-Working with my 12th grade IB history students, I discovered a new strategy to fit the needs of these students who have to document their learning to study for the external exams and to help them have one more way to construct their understanding.
+Working with my 12th-grade IB history students, I discovered a new strategy to fit the needs of these students who have to document their learning to study for the external exams and to help them have one more way to construct their understanding.